LiteKite/Android-MonetizeApp/README.md

-# Android-InAppBilling
+# Android-MonetizeApp
 This branch has assets that are displayed on the README file from master branch.